slint-ui/slint/docs/tutorial/cpp/src/from_one_to_multiple_tiles.md

 1. A data model: This shall be an array where each element describes the tile data structure, such as the url of the image, whether the image shall be visible and if this tile has been solved.
-We modify the model from Rust code.
+We modify the model from C++ code.
-1. A way of creating many instances of the tiles, with the above `.slint` markup code.
+2. A way of creating many instances of the tiles, with the above `.slint` markup code.

 In Slint we can declare an array of structures using brackets, to create a model.
 We can use the <span class="hljs-keyword">for</span> loop to create many instances of the same element.
 In `.slint` the for loop is declarative and automatically updates when